The best Sony portrait lenses

 |

-The Sony 35mm f/1.4 GM was introduced in January 2021, after some delay in the 35mm range.
+The Sony 35mm f/1.4 GM was introduced in January 2021, after a long wait in the 35mm range.
 It joins the 24mm f/1.4 GM and 135mm f/1.8 GM in the brand’s high-end category.
-It stands out for its optical excellence and compactness, making it easier to handle than its direct competitor: the Sigma 35mm f/1.4 DG DN Art.
+It stands out for its excellent optics and compactness, making it easier to handle than its direct competitor: the Sigma 35mm f/1.4 DG II Art.

 Like all GM lenses, this 35mm has a manual focus ring, a dedicated aperture ring and an AF/MF switch.
-One of its advantages is its minimum focusing distance of 25 cm, which gives it a higher magnification ratio than other 35mm cameras.
-Its build quality is remarkable and it has a tropicalised coating.
+One of its advantages is its minimum focusing distance of 25 cm, which gives it a higher magnification ratio than other 35mm lenses.
+Build quality is excellent, and the lens is weather-sealed.
 Its aperture has 11 circular blades for very good bokeh.
-As for the autofocus, it is unsurprising that it works well for both still and video images.
-In terms of optical performance, the results are extremely sharp, superior to those of the Sigma 35mm f/1.4 DG DN Art and 35mm f/1.2 DG DN Art.
-In terms of flaws, there are very few, apart from a rather pronounced vignetting at full aperture.
+As for the autofocus, it is no surprise that it performs well for both still and video images.
+Optically, the results are extremely sharp, among the very best in this category, alongside the Sigma 35mm f/1.4 DG II Art and 35mm f/1.2 DG II Art.
+As for flaws, there are very few, apart from a rather pronounced vignetting at full aperture.

 In short, this is clearly one of the best 35mm lenses around.
 It combines performance and compactness.
-Admittedly, it is not cheap, it is even more expensive than the Sigma f/1.2.
-If you prefer a less expensive alternative, the Sigma 35mm f/1.4 DG DN Art will certainly suit you.
+Admittedly, it is expensive, it is even more expensive than the Sigma f/1.2.
+If you prefer a less expensive alternative, the Sigma 35mm f/1.4 DG II Art will probably make more sense.

 | Features | Visual |